 The Company's corporate website address is http://corporate.childrensplace.com.
 The information contained on the Company's website is not included as a part of, or incorporated by reference into, this Proxy Statement.
-The Company makes available, free of charge on its internet website, its annual reports on Form 10-K, its quarterly reports on Form 10-Q, its current reports on Form 8-K and amendments to such reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after the Company's website are the Company's Corporate Governance Guidelines, Code of Business Conduct, Anti-Corruption Policy, Insider Trading Policy and Clawback Policy and the charters of the Board Committees.
+The Company makes available, free of charge on its internet website, its annual reports on Form 10-K, its quarterly reports on Form 10-Q, its current reports on Form 8-K and amendments to such reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after the Company has electronically filed such material with, or furnished it to, the SEC.
+Also available on the Company's website are the Company's Corporate Governance Guidelines, Code of Business Conduct, Anti-Corruption Policy, Insider Trading Policy and Clawback Policy and the charters of the Board Committees.
 Hard copies of these materials are also available free of charge from the Company's Investor Relations department.